prnishtala/NLP/FinalProject/Readme.md

 We used Perplexity as a measure of model's performance and we able to achieve a training perplexity of 1.4 within 75 epochs.
 Each epoch took about 3 secs on Colab GPU.

-# 25 Randomly Generated Code Samples
+# Moment of Truth: Model auto-generates Python Code Snippets for 25 randomly asked questions
 #1
 Input:
 Write a python program that checks if a string is a pallindrome